 Find out what makes Dublin special while studying abroad

 Dublin packs in a huge amount of culture for such a small city.
-When you’re studying at the University College Dublin, you won’t be short of places to go, things to do, and people to meet in this fair city.
+When you’re studying at the University College Dublin or Trinity College Dublin, or if you complete a summer or semester internship program, you won’t be short of places to go, things to do, and people to meet in this fair city.
 Get to know Dublin’s cultural heart while you’re staying in the city and discover this multicultural, thrilling city of history, green spaces, and music and literature.

 Dubliners have storytelling in their DNA, whether they’re writing a novel or telling a yarn in a local pub corner.
 This is a city with many celebrated Dublin authors: Oscar Wilde, William Butler Yeats, and Samuel Beckett, James Joyce, George Bernard Shaw and Bram Stoker – the author behind Dracula.